HOME | CONTENTS | DISCUSSIONS DISCUSSION ARCHIVES | BLOG | QUICK-KITs| STATES

 How are excerpts from decisions added to the pages?

 The goal of the excerpt pages is to provide educational information according to the areas of the Federal Acquisition Regulation, the Comptroller General's bid protest regulations, and Office of Management and Budget Circular No. A-76.
-Excerpts from decisions are selected on a judgment basis.
-If Wifcon.com does not believe that any part of a protest provides new or educational information, it will not add any excerpts to the excerpt section but will attempt to add the name of the decision to the alphabetical listing of decisions.
+Excerpts from decisions are added on a judgment basis.

 Do these pages reflect who won or who lost a protest decision?